kcmayer4/task/Readme.md

 1. Test plan and structure are defined at  `test-plan/test-plan.md`
 2. To start workflow, open workflow "CounterTaskWorkflow" inside Git repo and click "Run Workflow"
-3. After "CounterTaskWorkflow" is done, "pages-build-deployment" is triggered automatically to deploy allure report
+3. After "CounterTaskWorkflow" is done, "pages-build-deployment" is triggered automatically to deploy allure report at https://kcmayer4.github.io/task/